 Currently over 60 % of our grant funding is given to organizations providing food, utility and housing assistance in our county.
 We provide grants to seven food pantries within our county; we also help to support all four senior centers.
 Other grants go to organizations such as; The LIFE Center for Independent Living, SEMO Family Violence Council, Parkland Foster Adopt Families, Shared Blessings Homeless Shelter, Habitat for Humanity, Meals on Wheels for Special diets, and Caring Communities programs with-in each of the five schools in St. Francois County, as well as various youth at risk agencies.

-In the 2017-2018 campaign year, including the Salvation Army partnership with the United Way, we distributed $163,891 in grant funding and financial support.
+In the 2019-2020 campaign year, including the Salvation Army partnership with the United Way, we distributed $181,200 in grant funding and financial support to some 34 agencies in and around St. Francois County.

 Our United Way revenue comes from the following sources: